aidatatools/LLM_Sentinel/README.md

 - gradio==4.36.1
 - python-dotenv==1.0.1

+It's tested on Python 3.9 and above on macOS, and Ubuntu Linux

 ## Step 1: Set Up Your Environment

 1. **Hardware Requirements**: Ensure you have access to NVIDIA GPUs, ideally A100 80GB VRAM, to run the model (Llama3:70b) efficiently.
 In my case I rent A100 GPU from Digital Ocean Paperspace.
 Please see the screenshot.
 OS: Ubuntu 22.04 Disk Size: At least 200 GB (llama3:70b)-> 40GB, (llama3:8b)-> 5GB